 Historical aspects from Norway

-In the 1970’s, new occupational specialists were included in the occupational health services in addition to the physicians , and many new types of occupational health services were established involving larger, multidisciplinary teams.
-In addition to the physician, nurse and physiotherapist, positions such as occupational hygienists and safety engineers were included in the teams.
+Multidisiplinary teamsSupplementing physicians, new occupational groups were included in the occupational health services in addition to the physicians in the 1970-ties, and many new types of occupational health services were established.
+Larger, multidisiplinary team work was established in the new occupational health services.
+In additon to the physician, nurse and physiotherapist, occupational hygienists and safety engineers were included in the teams.